-Those renting property in Denver should consult the conditions of their lease to find out more about their utility payments.
-In most cases, landlords assume responsibility for setting up utilities like gas, electricity and water and tenants deal with optional extras such as telephone lines, internet and cable television packages.
+Those renting property in Denver should check the conditions of their lease to find out more about their utility payments.
+In most cases, landlords assume responsibility for setting up utilities such as gas, electricity and water and tenants deal with optional extras such as internet and cable television packages.
 Those buying property in Denver will have to arrange for utilities to be set up themselves.

 Waste management and recycling

 Residents moving into their new home can visit the city of Denver's official website to find out about the trash and recycling schedule in their area.
 Residents can also sign up for recycling services on the same website.